Toys for Bob

-Toys for Bob, Inc. is an American video game developer based in Novato, California.
-It was founded in 1989 by Paul Reiche III and Fred Ford and is best known for creating Star Control and the Skylanders franchise, as well as for working on the Crash Bandicoot and Spyro franchises.
+TFB Games, Inc., doing business as Toys for Bob, is an American video game developer based in Novato, California.
+It was founded in 1989 by Paul Reiche III and Fred Ford.
+The studio is known for creating Star Control and the Skylanders franchise, as well as for working on the Crash Bandicoot and Spyro franchises.

-The studio began as a partnership between Reiche and Ford.
-The two had separately attended the University of California, Berkeley in the late 1970s before entering the video game industry in the early 1980s.
+Toys for Bob began as a partnership between Reiche and Ford.
+The two had separately attended the University of California, Berkeley, in the late 1970s before entering the video game industry in the early 1980s.
 They later met through mutual friends in 1988, when Reiche was seeking a programmer to develop Star Control for Accolade.
-This led to the creation of their partnership in 1989 and the debut of Star Control in 1990.
+This led to the formation of their partnership in 1989 and the debut of Star Control in 1990.
 The release was considered a landmark science fiction game and led to the 1992 sequel Star Control II, which greatly expanded the series' story and scale.
-Star Control II is celebrated as one of the greatest games of all time and is featured on several "best of" lists for music, writing, world design, and character design.
+Star Control II is celebrated as one of the greatest video games in history and is featured on several "best of" lists for music, writing, world design, and character design.
 The studio adopted the name Toys for Bob to stimulate curiosity and differentiate themselves from other studios.

 With Crystal Dynamics as their publisher, they developed several games, including The Horde, Pandemonium!, and The Unholy War.
 In the early 2000s, the studio transitioned to working on licensed games before being laid off by Crystal Dynamics.
 With Terry Falls as a co-owner, Reiche and Ford incorporated the studio in 2002.
 Activision became their publisher soon after, and eventually acquired the studio in 2005.
 Toys for Bob created the Skylanders series when Activision merged with Vivendi Games and acquired the Spyro franchise.
 The developers at Toys for Bob had already been experimenting with using physical toys to interact with video games and believed that this technology would be ideal for Spyros universe of characters.
 Credited with inventing the toys-to-life genre, the 2011 release of Skylanders: Spyro's Adventure was considered a technological and commercial breakthrough.
 This led to a spinoff series with several successful games, generating a billion dollars in revenue for Activision in the first 15 months and winning several awards.
 In 2018, Toys for Bob assisted with the development of the remaster compilations Crash Bandicoot N. Sane Trilogy and Spyro Reignited Trilogy, earning a reputation leading a revival of properties from the original PlayStation.

 After the release of Crash Bandicoot 4: It's About Time in 2020, Reiche and Ford left the company to start an independent studio.
 Toys for Bob took on new leadership under Paul Yan and Avery Lodato while working on the Call of Duty series.
 After Activision's parent company, Activision Blizzard, faced lawsuits over workplace harassment and discrimination, Microsoft acquired the holding in October 2023.
 Following layoffs at the studio, Toys for Bob spun off from Activision in May 2024.